Interested in Sedation Dentistry?

 IV Conscious Sedation — Sedatives delivered directly into the bloodstream intravenously (into the vein) are more potent than when taken orally, and the amnesic effects may be more profound.
 Because IV sedation has an almost immediate effect on the body and its functions — including heart rate, blood pressure and breathing — there is a higher degree of risk associated with it than with other types of sedatives.
 There is also a higher level of training required for those who administer it.
 As with all sedation (except nitrous oxide), you must be monitored with specialized equipment throughout your IV sedation treatment.
 The main advantage is that drugs administered this way work immediately and the level of sedation can be adjusted more quickly and easily.
 And with most sedatives, you won't remember a thing about your dental procedure after the sedative wears off.

 Do you want to do sedation dentistry?
-Call our Scottsdale, AZ office at
+Call Dental Works in Scottsdale, AZ at

 (480) 391-0099 to schedule an appointment!